PaddlePaddle/PaddleRS/tutorials/train/README_en.md

 + (Optional) GDAL installation

 PaddleRS supports reading of various types of satellite data.
-To fully use PaddleRS remote sensing data reading function, you need to install GDAL as follows:
+To use the full data reading functionality of PaddleRS, you need to install GDAL as follows:

   - Linux / MacOS